Once inside the human body, the larvae develop into adult worms and the eggs they lay can become trapped in the body’s tissues.

 At first, there are often no symptoms of schistosomiasis, but the parasite can remain in the body for many years and can cause more serious problems.
 This NTD can cause itchy rashes, abdominal pain and diarrhoea, and can lead to serious long-term problems affecting the digestive, urinary, respiratory and nervous systems.

 Schistosomiasis is particularly common in sub-Saharan Africa, and mainly occurs in poorer communities that don’t have access to clean drinking water or adequate sanitation.
 Unfortunately, poverty is both a cause and consequence of the poor health caused by schistosomiasis.
 In children the disease can cause anaemia and stunted growth, and can affect their ability to learn.
 Many infected adults are unable to work, leading to economic hardship.

 Our schistosomiasis treatment programmes specifically target school-age children and adults considered at risk, such as fishermen, living in endemic regions.
-In areas with very high rates of infection, entire communities may be treated.
-Sightsavers and partners also encourage non-drug-based practices such as water, sanitation and hygiene (WASH) initiatives.
+In areas with very high rates of infection, entire communities may be treated through mass drug administration.